bookofproofs/bookofproofs.github.io/_sources/history/20th-century/oka.md

 **Kiyoshi Oka** was a Japanese mathematician who worked in the theory of several complex variables.

 ### Mathematical Profile (Excerpt):
-* In fact 1929 was a very significant year for Oka for in that year he took sabbatical leave and went to the University of Paris.
+* 1929 was a very significant year for Oka for in that year he took sabbatical leave and went to the University of Paris.
 * Oka remained on the staff at the Imperial University of Kyoto while he was on leave in Paris but on his return to Japan in 1932 he accepted a position as assistant professor in the Faculty of Science of Hiroshima University.
 * In 1938 Oka went to Kimitoge in Wakayama where he studied, presented his doctoral thesis to the University of Kyoto in 1940.
 * After obtaining his doctorate, Oka was a research assistant at Hokkaido University during 1941/41, then, with the support of the Huju-kai Foundation under the chairmanship of Takagi, he spent the next seven years again at Kimitoge in Wakayama.